Through my work on this site I get to see a lot of interesting financial tools that people have created. Some of them are more useful than others.

-Lower Your Comcast Bill
+Lower Your Cable, Internet Or Cell Phone Bill

-If you're a Comcast user, you can now securely link your Comcast account, and Trim will look over your bill in order to see if there are any applicable promotions or discounts.
+If you’re a Comcast user, for example, you can securely link your Comcast account, and Trim will look over your bill in order to see if there are any applicable promotions or discounts.
 If there are they will negotiate to get you a better price on your bill, without making any changes to your current plan.

 Link Your Visa And Get Account Credits